C2SP/C2SP/age-plugin.md

   recipient stanzas it generates in this phase.
   - Labels can have any value, but usually take one of several forms:
-    - *Common public label* - used by multiple plugins to permit their recipient stanzas to be used together.
+    - *Common public label* - used by multiple plugins to permit their recipient stanzas to be used only together.
 Examples include:
       - `postquantum` - indicates that the recipient stanzas being generated are postquantum-secure, and that they can only be combined with other stanzas that are also postquantum-secure.
-    - *Common private label* - used by plugins created by the same private entity to permit their recipient stanzas to be used together.
+    - *Common private label* - used by plugins created by the same private entity to permit their recipient stanzas to be used only together.
 For example, private plugins used in a corporate environment could all send the same private label in order to prevent compliant age clients from simultaneously wrapping file keys with other plugins.